-(2) determine the contractor's knowledge and experience in preparing termination claims, c.
+- (3) discuss the contractor's plans for settling any subcontractor's claims, and - (4) make a preliminary review of the contractor's records to determine whether the contractor can submit a proposal on an inventory basis (see 12-301.1). - c.
 Timely planning is essential to ensure that minimal settlement expenses will be incurred and charged to the terminated contract.
 For example, in large and complex contracts involving a complete or substantial partial termination, the termination contracting officer normally requests the contractor to submit a projected statement of work involved in contract settlement.
 This statement usually identifies personnel requirements to specific work phases and target completion dates for each work phase.
-If the contracting officer tells the contractor that using separate work orders or codes is necessary to document settlement costs, obtain a copy of the statement.
+If the contracting officer tells the contractor that using separate work orders or codes is necessary to document settlement costs, obtain a copy of the statement. - d.

-(3) discuss the contractor's plans for settling any subcontractor's claims, and d.
 Obtain a copy of any report that the contracting officer prepares as a result of the preliminary conference.
-If the meeting includes discussions on accounting or auditing matters, the auditor may wish to prepare a supplemental memorandum of the meeting.
+If the meeting includes discussions on accounting or auditing matters, the auditor may wish to prepare a supplemental memorandum of the meeting. - e.
+When the contracting officer does not arrange for a preliminary conference and the auditor considers it appropriate, he or she should arrange for a meeting.
+Meet with the contractor and other Government representatives as appropriate.
+Prepare a memorandum of the meeting and retain it in the audit working papers.